LCH-1/cursor-notepads/README.md

 ## 🚀 How It Works

 ### First Time (Migration)
-1. The extension checks if `notepads.json` exists in your workspace folder
+1. The extension checks if `notepads.json` exists in the workspace storage directory
 2. If not found, reads Cursor's internal `state.vscdb` database
 3. Extracts notepad data and saves it to `notepads.json`
 4. Shows a confirmation message when migration is complete

 ### After Migration
-1. All notepad data is read from `notepads.json`
+1. All notepad data is read from `notepads.json` in the workspace storage
-2. Click a notepad to open and edit it
+2. Click a notepad to open and edit it as a `.np` file (Markdown format)
-3. Changes are saved back to `notepads.json`
+3. Changes are automatically saved back to `notepads.json`
 4. Use toolbar buttons to create new notes or refresh the list

 **Database Storage Locations (for migration only):**